NeuroMorphoOrg/PaperBot/README.md

 ## 2. Boot MicroServices
 Microservices run an embedded tomcat using Spring Boot (.jar).
 All of them are independent and can be launched in any order

-**Pre-requisites**: Maven to compile and build the code: https://maven.apache.org/install.html and Java 8
+**Pre-requisites**: Maven to compile and build the code.
+Download: https://maven.apache.org/download.cgi and install: https://maven.apache.org/install.html and Java 8

 ### 2.1.
 Download the code